We don't do reviews.

 SharpCheck is a community-rated leaderboard for football tipsters.
 Every tipster is scored across five structured criteria by verified users.
-There are no free-text reviews, no star-bombing, no paid placements.
+No free-text reviews, no star-bombing, no paid placements.
 Just numbers, sorted honestly.

 Why it exists